 Rodrigo PINCHEIRA - 4th Grade Teacher - Southwest Baltimore Charter School

-UPCOMING 2017 summer DRONE CAMPS
+STAY TUNED FOR OUR UPCOMING 2018 summer DRONE CAMPS

 This innovative summer camp involves a morning of learning to use math, science, and engineering skills to model, build and fly their own drone.
 Participants will have the opportunity to learn from FAA licensed pilots from Global Air Media.
 This hands-on experience will engage students on multiple levels, providing them with a foundation and proven path to drum up excitement about STEM-related education and careers, as well as the many career opportunities emerging in drone industry.
 At the end of camp, each child will be able to take home their drone to practice and showcase their skills!

 - REAL-WORLD STEM APPLICATIONS